Dog Clutch is a type of clutch that uses interference to couple two rotating shafts or other rotating components like gears.

 Construction of Dog Clutch:

-- Dog Clutch consists of sleeve having two sets of internal splines.
+- Dog Clutch consists of a sleeve having two sets of internal splines.
 It slides on a splined main shaft with a smaller diameter of splines.

 - The dog clutch have protrusions on its face and the gear in the main shaft has recesses of like size.